 Because of the nature of the medical, magnetic resonance (MR) environment, it is required that students, faculty, and staff demonstrate medical proof of her/his personal MR safe condition.
-It is the individual's responsibility to show acceptable proof to the Dean of Allied Health Sciences/Program Director.
+It is the individual's responsibility to show acceptable proof to the Program Director.
 Acceptable proof should consist of a formal medical report from a licensed practitioner.
 No student will be allowed to participate in any MR clinical experiences without demonstration of this proof.